MBBS Subjects and Syllabus: Phase Wise, Core Medical Subjects, Electives

 MBBS Subjects Year Wise

-The 19 MBBS subjects cover a wide range of medical topics, from the foundational sciences of anatomy, physiology, and biochemistry to clinical subjects like medicine, surgery, and pediatrics.
+The 19 subjects of MBBS cover a wide range of medical topics, from the foundational sciences of anatomy, physiology, and biochemistry to clinical subjects like medicine, surgery, and pediatrics.
 The course is broken down into 10 compulsory subjects and 9 electives.
 At the end of the MBBS course, students have a one-year-long residency program which is compulsory for MBBS students.

 The following are the detailed MBBS subjects for each year: